Carers at Home's key values

-Put simply, our aim is to improve people’s lives.
-We support clients who can no longer care for themselves adequately in their own homes.
+Our primary aim is to improve people’s lives and allow those who can no longer care for themselves adequately in their own homes to maintain their dignity and independence in a setting of their choice – their own home.

-To ensure the very best levels of care, we constantly ask ourselves is our service….
+To ensure the very best levels of care, we constantly ask the five CQC questions.
+Is our Service….
 Safe?
 Effective?
 Caring?
 Responsive?
 Well led?

 People are protected from abuse and avoidable harm.